2/28/2020

 }

-The require call will not ensure that to.call actually receives the gas specified via parameter gas This is for 2 reasons actually:
+actually receives the gas specified via parameter gas

-For Meta transaction (like in Gnosis Safe case) this means that a relayer could sign the transaction (maliciously or by ignorance) with low enough gas so that the inner call fails but high enough so that transaction itself succeed.
+when the call is actually made.For Meta transaction (like in Gnosis Safe case) this means that a relayer could sign the transaction (maliciously or by ignorance) with low enough gas so that the inner call fails but high enough so that transaction itself succeed.
 This would result in the relayer getting rewarded for the execution, while the user would see its meta transaction failing even if signed with a high enough safeTxGas

 Furthermore as it is possible that a user could generate a series of meta-transaction messages.
 If a relayer was able to make the first one fail, it could impact the whole series.